 - On June 23, 2006 CMS published an interim final rule with comment to adopt NCPDP SCRIPT Standard version 8.1 on a voluntary basis to be used for e-prescribing.

-o The National Council for Prescription Drug Programs Telecommunication Standard Specification, Version D, Release 0 for eligibility queries between dispensers and Part D sponsors.
+- The National Council for Prescription Drug Programs Telecommunication Standard Specification, Version D, Release 0 for eligibility queries between dispensers and Part D sponsors.

-o The Accredited Standards Committee X12N 270/271-Health Care Eligibility Benefit Inquiry and Response, Version 5010; For eligibility and benefits queries and responses between prescribers and Part D sponsors.
+- The Accredited Standards Committee X12N 270/271-Health Care Eligibility Benefit Inquiry and Response, Version 5010; For eligibility and benefits queries and responses between prescribers and Part D sponsors.

-- On July 01, 2010 CMS published an interim final rule with comment to adopt NCPDP SCRIPT Standard version 10.6 on a voluntary basis to be used for e-prescribing.
+- On July 01, 2010 CMS published an interim final rule with comment (CMS-0023-IFC) to adopt NCPDP SCRIPT Standard version 10.6 on a voluntary basis to be used for e-prescribing.

-- 2013 the PFS final rule adopted the Script Version 10.6 standard effective (10/1/13)
+- On November 16, 2012, the CY 2013 Physician Fee Schedule final rule (CMS-1590-FC) adopted the NCPDP SCRIPT Version 10.6 standard effective (10/1/13)

-o Retires Version 8.1
+o Retired Version 8.1

-o Lifted the Long Term Care Exemption effective(10/1/14)
+o Lifted the Long Term Care Exemption (effective 10/1/14)

-- 2014 the PFS final rule adopted a newer version of the NCPDP Formulary and Benefits 3.0 transaction effective 2/28/15 and it also retires NCPDP Formulary and Benefits version 1.0 on 3/1/15.
+- On December 10, 2013 the CY 2014 Physician Fee Schedule final rule (CMS-1600-FC) adopted a newer version of the NCPDP Formulary and Benefits 3.0 transaction effective 2/28/15 and it also retires NCPDP Formulary and Benefits version 1.0 on 3/1/15.

-- On April 16, 2018 CMS published a final rule (CMS-4182-F) to adopt a new NCPDP SCRIPT Standard Version 2017071(2017071) and retirement of current NCPDP SCRIPT Version 10.6 (10.6) for use in the Medicare Prescription Drug Benefit Program (Part D) program effective January 1, 2020.
+- On April 16, 2018 CMS published a final rule (CMS-4182-F) to adopt a new NCPDP SCRIPT Standard Version 2017071 and retirement of current NCPDP SCRIPT Version 10.6 for use in the Medicare Prescription Drug Benefit (Part D) program effective January 1, 2020.

 - On May 23, 2019, CMS published a final rule (CMS-4180-F) requiring that Part D plans adopt one or more real time benefit tools (RTBTs) capable of giving prescribers clinically appropriate patient-specific real-time formulary and benefit information.
 This mandate is effective January 1, 2021.